msaf9/jenkins-maven-git-test/README.md

 # Jenkins Maven Git Test Repository

-This is a test repository for Jenkins and Maven project intregration.
+This is a test repository for Jenkins and Maven project integration.

 ## Table of contents
 1. Introduction